 We have an approximately 10,000 square-foot reconfigurable avionics lab that produces a wide range of space system flight and ground cables, medical and mission critical wire harnesses, military harness assemblies, electronic chassis, and electro-mechanical assemblies.
-Our manufacturing business operates within a 35,000 square foot facility in Cape Canaveral Florida and is adjacent to our cleanroom.
-We hold an AS9100 Aerospace certification, and we are International Traffic In Arms Regulations compliant thereby positioning us, in combination with our existing tooling and capability, to address unique high-precision manufacturing requirements.
+We hold an AS9100DAerospace certification, and we are International Traffic in Arms Regulations registered thereby positioning us, in combination with our existing tooling and capability, to address unique high-precision aerospace manufacturing requirements.

-We have supported several major government and commercial space programs that include NASA's Artemis / SLS, Collins Aerospace Spacesuits, Sierra Space's Dream Chaser, Airbus' OneWeb Satellites and the International Space Station.
+We have supported multiple major government and commercial space programs that include Blue Origin, SpaceX, NASA's Artemis / SLS, Collins Aerospace Spacesuits, Sierra Space's Dream Chaser, Eutelsat Oneweb Satellites and the International Space Station and continue to provide manufacturing of space hardware for many of the programs.